 In FTL: Faster Than Light, you take charge of the crew of a federal ship who have stolen valuable rebel data behind enemy lines.
 Now you have to guide your ship through several sectors of space, dodging rebel starships and bounty hunters along the way.

 You do this by moving your crew members around the ship’s systems.
-Most systems require a person manning them; others don’t, but are boosted when a crew member is present.
+Most systems require a person manning them; others don’t, but receive a boost when a crew member is present.
 Combat feels like spinning plates—keep systems working while targeting enemy shields, snuffing fires, and fighting off boarding crews.

 In Stellaris, you pick a race and an ideology and are essentially left to fend for yourself in the biting coldness of space.
 There’s no real end goal to Stellaris, but with dozens of other kingdoms, federations, and organizations fighting for resources and control, you’ll find simply keeping your race alive to be a challenge.